Last Updated: August 7, 2026

 Who Are the “Right People” for Freelance Writers on LinkedIn?

 Before you fire off another “Let’s connect!” message, pause.
 Are you targeting the people who can actually hire you, refer you, or help you grow?
-Or are you just adding anyone with a pulse and a profile pic?
+Or are you just adding anyone with a profile pic and a few posts?

 Here’s how to spot your people: